rabbitmq/rabbitmq-website/site/web-stomp.md

 by [Jeff Mesnil](https://github.com/jmesnil) and
 [Jeff Lindsay](https://github.com/progrium).
 [This library](https://github.com/rabbitmq/rabbitmq-web-stomp-examples/blob/master/priv/stomp.js)
-is included as part of RabbitMQ-Web-Stomp-Examples.
+is included as part of RabbitMQ Web STOMP examples.

-By default the Web-Stomp plugin exposes both a WebSocket and a SockJS endpoint on port 15674.
+By default the Web STOMP plugin exposes both a WebSocket and a SockJS endpoint on port 15674.
 The WebSocket endpoint is available on the `/ws` path: